Portogruaro Calcio ASD: From 2007 to 2013

-In the Serie C2 2007-08 regular season, Portosummaga finished third in Girone B, and qualified for the promotional playoffs.
-The team defeated fourth-placed SPAL in the semi-finals, because it was the higher classified team after the pair ended in 4–4 aggregate tie.
-In the finals, it defeated second-placed Bassano Virtus 5–3 on aggregate to win promotion to, the then-called Lega Pro Prima Divisione for the 2008–09 season.
+In the Serie C2 2007-08 regular season, Portosummaga finished third in Girone B and qualified for the promotional playoffs.
+The team defeated fourth-placed SPAL in the semi-finals because it was the higher-classified team after the pair ended in a 4–4 aggregate tie.
+In the finals, it defeated second-placed Bassano Virtus 5–3 on aggregate to win promotion to the then-called Lega Pro Prima Divisione for the 2008–09 season.

-On 9 May 2010, under the tenure of former Serie A defender Alessandro Calori, the club defeated Verona on the final matchday to gain promotion to the Serie B, and they therefore marked their first appearance in the Italian second tier in the 2010–11 season.
+On 9 May 2010, under the tenure of former Serie A defender Alessandro Calori, the club defeated Verona on the final matchday to gain promotion to Serie B. They therefore marked their first appearance in the Italian second tier in the 2010–11 season.

 However, the club was relegated to Lega Pro Prima Divisione after only a single season in Serie B, finishing 21st.

-In the 2012–13 season the club was relegated to Lega Pro Seconda Divisione.
+In the 2012–13 season, the club was relegated to Lega Pro Seconda Divisione.

-A.S.D.
-Portogruaro
+2013 refoundation

-The club was refounded with the current name in the summer 2013 restarting from Promozione.
-In 2019 the local entrepreneur Andrea Bertolini bought the club, at the end of the season the team obtained the promotion to Eccellenza Veneto without ever losing a game.
+The club was refounded with the current name in the summer of 2013 restarting from Promozione.
+In 2019, the local entrepreneur Andrea Bertolini bought the club.
+At the end of the season, the team obtained the promotion to Eccellenza Veneto without ever losing a game.

-Colors and badge
+Colours and badge

-The team's colors are dark-red and black.
+The team's colours are dark red and black.